 Varieties of foods and drinks are offered in every region of Nepal according to the culture, geographical distribution and ethnicity.
 However, the Daal (lentil soup) – Bhaat (steam rice) – Tarkari (curry) – achaar (pickle) is the main combo throughout the nation.

 Nepal is divided into 3 main geographical regions namely: the Himalayan, the Mountainous and the Terai.
 People from different castes and ethnic groups reside here following their own customs and traditions.

-In the Terai regions, it is usually extremely hot during Summer and cold during Winter.
-So the people here wear the clothes accordingly.
+In the Terai regions, it is usually extremely hot during summer and cold during winter.
+So the people here wear clothes accordingly.
 The Food items here are actually spicier, fried and roasted.
 As it is nearby India, most of the food items are quite similar to Indian style foods.

 It is very necessary to be hydrated during the tour or trek.
 Bottled mineral water is available everywhere along the trekking routes.
 You also can purify the water or just buy the boiled water.
 Tap water is usually unsafe while traveling.

 You have to drink plenty of fluids like tea, hot lemon, black tea or ginger tea or green tea.
 It depends on your choice how are you going to fulfill your adequacy of fluids.